 Unlike both his parents, he never joined the Jedi Order.
 Instead he became a politician in the Galactic Republic.
 He eventually married a woman named Emess, and together they had two children named Ressa and Bress Shan.
 He was said to greatly resemble his father at the time of the Jedi Civil War, having the same dark eyes, fair skin and shoulder length dark hair.
 Revan and Bastila’s family line eventually led to Satele Shan, the Grand Master of the Jedi Order during the post-Great Galactic War era and Satele’s secret son Theron Shan, a Republic spy.

-Gambit/Sage (X-Men Comic Books-616) Based on when they first met in, one could see something of a romantic nature in the relationship.
-Sage (Tessa Niles) obviously has the hots for him and unlike other women in his life, when they interacted, even if she disagreed with him, she didn’t throw insults at him or threaten to beat or kill him.
+Gambit/Sage (X-Men Comic Books-616) I don't see these two getting together any time soon, but based on when they first met in X-Treme X-Men, one could see something of a romantic nature in the relationship.
+Sage (Tessa Niles) obviously has the hots for him and unlike other women in his life, when they interacted, even if she disagreed with him, she didn't throw insults at him or threaten to beat or kill him.
 Sage is an intelligent, independent, skilled, tough, dangerous, classy, beautiful, sexy, and funny woman who knows what she wants.
 There’s none of that "Oh, I’m so confused" or "I need time to myself" crap with her.

 Sage often expressed in Claremont’s run a great interest in Gambit, she even kissed him two times (although she had ulterior motives in these occasion) and she said to appreciate his appearance a big deal.
 Despite the similarities they do of course have very different attitudes.
 Sage is more an introvert and logic kind of person.
 Remy is more an outgoing and "people" kind of guy.
 She doesn't talk a lot and she's always very professional, he uses words as one of his best ally and he jokes even in battle.
 I'm not saying that they should have a cheesy love relationship that doesn't go anywhere like what he had with Rogue (hell no!), but a relationship where they team-up, talk (real conversions) and give each other a good time whenever they need it.